bojanmilevski/gex/README.md

 ```

 In this case, `darkreader` is this extension's slug.
 A request is sent to
-`https://addons.mozilla.org/api/v5/addons/search` with the slug appended to this string.
+`https://addons.mozilla.org/api/v5/addons/addon` with the slug appended to this string.
 This page
-returns a `.json` containing a list of results containing extensions that met the search query.
-Out
+returns a `.json` containing information about the extension, if it exists.
+The extension gets
-of the queried extensions, the one that matches the slug gets installed to the profile's
-`extensions` folder with it's `guid` being the filename.
+installed to the profile's `extensions` folder with it's `guid` being the filename.

 More information on Mozilla's Add-On API can be found
 [here](https://addons-server.readthedocs.io/en/latest/topics/api/addons.html).

 ### CAVEATS

-1. Due to Mozilla's weird choices, querying some extensions by their `slug` simply does not return
-   a result.
-This is something that I have not made an effort to find a solution.

-- try installing `duckduckgo-for-firefox` or `istilldontcareaboutcookies`

-2. The desired browser must have been previously opened in order for the `default` and
+The desired browser must have been previously opened in order for the `default` and
 `default-release` profiles to be created.

 ### ASSUMPTIONS